 No. There is no pain or risk associated with having an electrocardiogram.
 When the ECG stickers are removed, there may be some minor discomfort.

 The heart muscles that were affected during a myocardial infarct do not die off immediately.
 If the flow of blood and hence oxygen is restored to these muscles as soon as possible (within a few hours), much of the muscle cells will survive.
 This is the reason for prompt treatment.
 There are two ways in which this can be achieved:

-Because of the increased risks of fatal heart arrythmias developing after a heart attack, you may be transferred to a Coronary Care Unit (CCU) for closer monitoring and intervention if required.
+As there may be increased risks of fatal heart arrhythmias developing after a heart attack, you may be transferred to the Coronary Care Unit (CCU) for closer monitoring and intervention if required.
 ECGs and blood tests will be carried out over the course of your stay to monitor your progress.

 Once you are fit for discharge, you will need to control the risk factors of heart disease, such as stopping smoking, optimising diabetic control, and controlling the cholesterol levels in the blood.
 Drugs are also commonly prescribed to prevent a further myocardial infarct, and examples of them are aspirin (to make the blood "thinner" to prevent blood clots from forming), and a beta blocker (slows the heart rate down).